-This facility operates on just over 27 hectares of land.
-The facilities include one oil-based cylinder and three water-borne preservative cylinders, giving a combined annual treating capacity of approximately 70,000 cubic metres.
-The facilities also include a lumber/timber framing and incising line, mobile handling equipment, a maintenance shop, a fully equipped research laboratory and offices for production, sales and wood procurement personnel for the region.
+This facility operates on just over 27 hectares of land, includes one oil-based cylinder and three water-borne preservative cylinders, giving a combined annual treating capacity of approximately 70,000 cubic metres.
+The facility also includes a lumber/timber framing and incising line and a fully equipped research laboratory.

-In 2020, there were approximately \$446,000 in capital expenditures at the facility, devoted primarily to finalize the conversion of a former creosote cylinder to CCA, allowing the flexibility to treat with either oil or water borne preservative.
+In 2021, there were approximately \$257,000 in capital expenditures at the facility, devoted primarily to continue the conversion of a former creosote cylinder to CCA and to carry out repairs on another cylinder also dedicated to CCA and on the main steam line.

-The plant currently produces a broad range of products, serving the utilities, telecommunications, railways and industrial markets.
+The plant currently produces a broad range of products, serving the utilities, telecommunications and industrial markets.
 It is located along the Canadian National Railway Company main line, with easy truck access to domestic and United States markets and major eastern ports for offshore export shipments.